binayjy8/delta-demo/README.md

 # delta-demo
-This is trail Git&amp;Github repo which is the the biggest and here bit of successful the main function the of
+This is trail Git&amp;Github repo which is the the biggest and here bit of successful the main function the of o

 # Teacher
 Sradha Khapra